Decorative image for blog on security and compliance

 Source: 2024 PHP Landscape Report

-Looking at compliance requirements by region, our survey showed that the top global areas needing to meet compliance standards for their PHP applications were North America (61.44%), Europe (60.53%), and the United Kingdom (60%).
+Looking at requirements for PHP compliance by region, our survey showed that the top global areas needing to meet compliance standards for their PHP applications were North America (61.44%), Europe (60.53%), and the United Kingdom (60%).

 Chart showing which compliance regulations are most important to participants in the Americas.